-Ever since this tiny, 2-3-inch-long, silver fish was first listed as threatened in 1993, and then later as endangered in 2009, efforts to understand and protect Delta Smelt have been central driver of SF Estuary management efforts.
-Over the decades, as the species has become increasing scarce, the focus has changed from understanding how the smelt use Estuary habitats, and its lifecycle, as well as how to keep it away from the water project pumps and enhance its estuarine habitats (water quality standard known as “X2”) to fish V farms water wars politics and more recently final throws efforts to protect the gene pool in labs, culture fish, and then release smelt back into the wild.
+Ever since this tiny, 2-3-inch-long, silver fish was first listed as threatened in 1993, and then later as endangered in 2009, efforts to understand and protect Delta Smelt have been central driver of San Francisco Estuary management efforts.
+Over the decades, as the species has become increasing scarce, the focus has changed from understanding how the smelt use Estuary habitats, and its lifecycle, to political debates about fish versus farms and the proverbial water wars.
+Over time, managers labored to keep the species away from the water project pumps and to enhance its estuarine habitats via water quality standard known as “X2”.
+More recently, efforts have revolved about last ditch attempts to protect the gene pool in labs, culture fish, and then release smelt back into the wild.
 To read about Delta smelt in the context of other estuarine fishes with different life stories, see Estuary‘s special March 2022 Fish Tales issue.

 When the restoration of Lookout Slough is complete, Lookout Slough will be no more.
 Created to provide water for a century-old duck-hunting club, the human-made canal will be filled in as part of a $119 million, 3,400-acre tidal wetlands restoration, the largest ever in the Sacramento-San Joaquin Delta.
 “Drought and climate change have elevated the […]